vlee489/AC31009-Client/README.md

 ### Sounds

 - [MixKit](https://mixkit.co/): for sounds from MixKit used under their licence [here](https://mixkit.co/license/#sfxFree)
-- [Sound FX Pack 1 by edwardcufaude](https://edwardcufaude.itch.io/soundfxpack1): for sounds not starting with mixkit used under their licence
+- [Sound FX Pack 1 by edwardcufaude](https://edwardcufaude.itch.io/soundfxpack1): for sounds not starting with mixkit, royalty free.

 ## Packages